Key Takeaways

 Privacy is important for individuals and businesses because exposing this information can lead to identity theft and financial fraud.

-Ensuring security and managing cyber threats are essential to technology and business strategies.
+Ensuring security and managing cybersecurity threats are essential to technology and business strategies.
 These measures help support:

 The World’s Toughest Data Privacy and Security Law